riganti/dotvvm-docs/Controls/tailwind/Carousel/control.md

-Displays a set of slides with captions, navigation arrows, indicators, and optional auto-cycling.
+Displays a carousel from hard-coded slides or a bound `DataSource`.
+Use `HideNavigation`, `HideIndicators`, `HideTextOrContent`, `AutoCycleInterval`, and `UseAspectRatio` to adjust the current Tailwind carousel behavior.